Samarium Cobalt – The Other Rare Earth Magnet

 Rare earth magnets are permanent, high-strength magnets made from alloys of rare elements.
 Rare earth elements come from the Lanthanoid series of elements on the periodic table.
 In the case of neodymium magnets, neodymium is the rare earth element.
 Samarium provides the rare earth element in samarium cobalt magnets.

-First there was Samarium Cobalt
+First, there was Samarium Cobalt

-Before neodymium became synonymous with the term rare earth magnet, samarium cobalt magnets made the first debut as a rare earth magnet.
+Before neodymium became synonymous with the term rare earth magnet, samarium cobalt magnets made its first debut as a rare earth magnet.
 Samarium cobalt was first patented by the U.S. Materials Laboratory in 1966, and a second patent followed in 1972, from Raytheon.

 At the time, samarium cobalt magnets offered three times the strength of commercially available alnico magnets.
-However, researchers continued to look for stronger and lower cost magnets and neodymium magnets became the strongest magnet and joined samarium cobalt as the other rare earth magnet.
+However, researchers continued to look for stronger and lower-cost magnets and neodymium magnets became the strongest magnet and joined samarium cobalt as the other rare earth magnet.

 Features and Characteristics